 Hippie speaks up for the first time, “Make the Church open Jace’s Place in Manhattan.
 We’ll take the youth group to Times Square and bring the runaways there to the Church.”

 We are stunned that he is so direct.
 He’s right.
 We have to own the Jace’s Place project.

 I have Jack call Father Frank to set up an 8 o’clock meeting with the youth group and Cardinal Cook at St Patrick’s.
 Grant calls Dr. Proctor at Abyssinian Baptist, who agrees to attend with their youth leader Rev. Butts.
 It feels right to take charge of the situation.

 We go to Times Square to devise a plan of action.
 Sitting inside Howard Johnson’s, eating fried clams and fries, is déjà vu all over again.
 We sit near the window and watch the scene unfolding in the early evening.
 I recognize the street hustlers, pimping for each other as drivers stop and shop the boys and girls hanging out.
 We need to know who the pimps are as opposed to the tricks they are controlling.
 It is all street action.
 Finished with the fried clams, we spread out along Broadway and 7th Avenue.
 The street kids are suspicious of our motives, used to the sea of exploitation where they are just trying to survive.
 We ask why they ran away and where they are staying.
 If a church offers shelter, will they go there?
 We count over 100 kids who are homeless.
 Having Max with us helps as everyone responds to his wagging tail.
 Soon the pimps are in our face, demanding to know why we are bothering their ‘friends.’
 We just move along and don’t challenge them.
 We walk toward Park Avenue, past Rockefeller Center.
 We are tourists for once, taking in the sights.
 Soon we’re at St Patrick’s, greeted by Father Frank.

 “Where have you been?
 You just disappeared.”

 “We had to get away from all the hoopla and get our heads on straight.”

-“Cardinal Cook wasn’t finished interviewing you about what happened at Mass.”
+“Cardinal Cook isn’t finished interviewing you about what happened at Mass.”